now is modern browser

 PETG (polyethylene terephthalate glycol-modified) is a durable, lightweight filament known for its strength, flexibility, and ease of printing.
 Unlike many materials, PETG shrinks minimally, generally 0.3-0.8%.

-PETG’s chemical composition gives it a very low shrinkage rate compared to other common filaments.
+PETG’s chemical composition gives it a meager shrinkage rate compared to other common filaments.
 Its amorphous structure solidifies with little contraction.

 To work with PETG’s minimal shrinkage: